 Slow Cooker Brisket Video

-I have been giddily waiting to share this Beef Brisket Slow Cooker Recipe with you because it is Christmas worthy!!
+I have been giddily waiting to share this slow cooker bbq brisket recipe with you because it is Christmas worthy!!
 I truly love this Beef Brisket Recipe more than my crazy popular Slow Cooker French Dip Sandwiches, Slow Cooker Barbecue Ribs, Slow Cooker Carnitas, etc. I know that is a bold statement, but this brisket is boldly delicious.

 What is Brisket?